ARCZIP/ARCZIP.github.io/docs/pages/blocks/gameinfo.md

 {: .warning }
 This block must always be included in ARCZIP

-Concatenate all characters from the table below together:
+Concatenate all characters from the table below together into one string.
+Don't forget to terminate the block with a `-` character.

 {% capture s_1 %}
 `A` - The block ID for Game Info